incubyte/incubyte.github.io/content/blog/standup.md

 2. [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) which is considered to be the best explanation of Agile.

-While “Standup meeting,” “Daily Sync meeting,” “Daily Scrum,” and any other name have different definitions, we should focus on the meeting from the Agile perspective instead of religiously following process each one’s process and definition.
+While “Standup meeting,” “Daily Sync meeting,” “Daily Scrum,” and any other name have different definitions, we should focus on the meeting from the Agile perspective instead of religiously following each one’s process and definition.

 Over the years, as “regular” project managers converted to the Agile way, Agile lost its core value, and so did standup meetings.
 Agile became just another name for the older project management process.